WeAreSatoshi (WSX) Trading Down 9.8% Over Last 7 Days

-WeAreSatoshi (CURRENCY:WSX) traded up 2.7% against the U.S. dollar during the one day period ending at 19:00 PM ET on July 28th.
-WeAreSatoshi has a total market cap of $3.04 million and $356.00 worth of WeAreSatoshi was traded on exchanges in the last day.
-One WeAreSatoshi coin can now be purchased for approximately $0.16 or 0.00002989 BTC on cryptocurrency exchanges.
-During the last week, WeAreSatoshi has traded down 9.8% against the U.S. dollar.
+WeAreSatoshi (CURRENCY:WSX) traded up 2.7% against the US dollar during the 1-day period ending at 19:00 PM Eastern on August 4th.
+One WeAreSatoshi coin can now be bought for approximately $0.16 or 0.00002989 BTC on major exchanges.
+WeAreSatoshi has a market cap of $3.04 million and $356.00 worth of WeAreSatoshi was traded on exchanges in the last 24 hours.
+In the last week, WeAreSatoshi has traded down 9.8% against the US dollar.

 - Compound Coin (COMP) traded 0.1% higher against the dollar and now trades at $0.0001 or 0.00000001 BTC.